13rac1/install-apache-solr/README.md

 Notes
 -----
+* Installs Tomcat 6 using the distribution's package manager.
 * The default Tomcat 6 port is 8080.
 It should be firewalled from external access.
-* Only one core is created, additional cores will need to be created manually.
+* Only one Solr core is created, additional cores will need to be created manually.
 * Drupal specific config files need to be installed manually to:
   $SOLR_INSTALL_DIR/multicore/core0/conf
 * A random Apache Download Mirror is choosen and some are slow.
 It is OK to